 She hasn't asked for any of this information he's given her vis a vis his new girlfriend—the cocksucking, blow-job-giving girlfriend—and so is it her fault if they have, unbidden, built a boudoir in her brain and they are up there, noisy neighbors, fucking at all hours of the day and night?
 It would be healthier to stand outside of his apartment waiting for his lights to come on.
 Healthier.
 Not for him, maybe.

-Betty Henley's The Lighter Side universe: a grim parallel universe where everything that is actually tragic is seen as comic and everything that should be taken seriously is ignored.
+Betty Henley's The Lighter Side universe: a grim parallel universe where everything actually tragic is seen as comic and everything that should be taken seriously is ignored.

 She does not want to go out on a date with a divorced man or anyone else.
 She failed the exam but she does not want to have to take the course over.